KooroshAsil/-The-ER-Gambit/README.md

 # 💉 *The ER Gambit 🎲*
 ## Queueing Analysis of a Hospital Emergency Room

-> *A fun, friendly, and impactful take on how queueing theory & simulation can improve hospital ER efficiency* 🚑⚙📉
+> *A fun, friendly, and impactful take on how queueing theory & simulation can improve hospital ER efficiency* 🚑📉
-> *By Koorosh Asil Gharehbaghi – Department of Computer Science, K. N. Toosi University of Technology*

 ---